jakeee51/AutoMed/README.md

-# AUTOMED - The automatic meditation script for A Bender's Will
+# AUTOMED - An automatic meditation script for A Bender's Will

 **Download Dependencies:**